wp-plugins/youtube-live-stream-auto-embed/readme.txt

 == Description ==

 This Wordpress plugin provides a shortcode to automatically embed the latest video or current live stream of a specified YouTube channel. [youtube-live]
 It comes with an options page to let you set the default options for YouTube channel.
+Height, Width, Responsive Player.

+When NOT streaming live automatically embed a YouTube Channels latest uploaded video/previous live event.

-How it works…
+How it works

 A. If you're currently live, automatically display the live video.
 (Free Version)

 B. If you're not currently live, display the previous upload/live event.
 (Pro Version)

 == Installation ==